Turtle Nesting Season has Two Sections

 Sea Turtles Face Significant Risks

-Under the U.S. Endangered Species Act (ESA), all sea turtles found in American waters are designated as either threatened or endangered.
-When deemed as being threatened, the species is considered likely to become endangered.
+Under the U.S. Endangered Species Act (ESA), all sea turtles found in American waters are designated as threatened or endangered.
+When deemed threatened, the species is considered likely to become endangered.
 When a species is labeled as endangered, they are designated at risk of extinction.
 Sea turtles encounter both onshore and offshore challenges that are difficult to overcome.
-Many prime sea turtle nesting sites have either been reduced or destroyed by extensive development.
-In order to protect the species, coastal communities need to be mindful of onshore activities in nesting zones.
+Many prime sea turtle nesting sites have been reduced or destroyed by extensive development.
+To protect the species, coastal communities need to be mindful of onshore activities in nesting zones.

 Volunteering Opportunities for This Upcoming Summer